supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 # Explore Azure Synapse Analytics

 Azure Synapse Analytics provides a single, consolidated data analytics platform for end-to end data analytics.
 In this exercise, you'll explore various ways to ingest and explore data.
-This exercise is designed as a high-level overview of the various core capabilities of Azure Synapse Analytics Other exercises are available to explore specific capabilities in more detail.
+This exercise is designed as a high-level overview of the various core capabilities of Azure Synapse Analytics.
+Other exercises are available to explore specific capabilities in more detail.

 This exercise should take approximately **60** minutes to complete.

 ## Provision an Azure Synapse Analytics workspace

-An Azure Synapse Analytics *workspace* provides a central point for managing data and data processing runtimes.
+An Azure *Synapse Analytics workspace* provides a central point for managing data and data processing runtimes.
 You can provision a workspace using the interactive interface in the Azure portal, or you can deploy a workspace and resources within it by using a script or template.
 In most production scenarios, it's best to automate provisioning with scripts and templates so that you can incorporate resource deployment into a repeatable development and operations (*DevOps*) process.

 In this exercise, you'll use a combination of a PowerShell script and an ARM template to provision Azure Synapse Analytics.

-1. In a web browser, sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
+1. In a web browser, sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` if not already signed in.
 2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)